crashoverride777/swifty-ads/README.md

 # Final Info

 The sample project is the basic Apple spritekit template.
 It now shows a banner Ad on launch and an inter ad, if it has loaded, when touching the screen.
 To make it easier to call these methods I made class functions in Ads.swift.
-If you would like to cut down the helper file a bit you can delete all the class functions and call the methods like so
+If you would like to cut down the helper file a bit you can delete all the class functions.
+Than remove the word "private" from the UserFunctions and call the methods like so
 ```swift
 Ads.sharedInstance.showSupportedBannerAd()
 Ads.sharedInstance.showSupportedInterAd()